 Positive test result

-A positive test result means that you have a mutation in one of the breast cancer genes, BRCA1 or BRCA2, and therefore a much higher risk of developing breast cancer or ovarian cancer compared with someone who doesn't have the mutation.
-But a positive result doesn't mean that you'll ultimately develop cancer.
+A positive test result means that you have changes in a gene that are associated with a higher risk of cancer.
+But a positive result doesn't mean that you're certain to develop cancer.

 Negative or uncertain test result

-New models are being developed to help determine risk of cancer with ambiguous results.
-Most variants of uncertain significance are eventually reclassified into either a positive or negative result.
-To be informed when this happens, stay in touch with the doctor or genetic counselor who ordered your genetic test.
+Researchers continue working to discover new gene changes.
+The research helps healthcare professionals understand how the gene changes might affect cancer risk.
+In time, most variants of uncertain significance get classified into either a positive or negative result.
+To be informed when this happens, stay in touch with the member of your healthcare team who ordered your genetic test.